-1. Wetland Mitigation.
+- 1. Wetland Mitigation.
 PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit for review and written approval of the Executive Director, a final wetland mitigation program for all wetland impacts associated with the proposed project.
-The program shall be developed in consultation with the California Department of Fish & Game and U.S. Fish & Wildlife Service and at a minimum shall include:
+The program shall be developed in consultation with the California Department of Fish & Game and U.S. Fish & Wildlife Service and at a minimum shall include: - a.

-- a.
 Before/After Survey.
-The condition of the wetland vegetation in and around the pole shall be document prior to repair activities.
-The extent of impacts to the vegetation shall be assessed and documented after completion of the repairs.
-A detailed site plan of the wetland impact area that delineates all impact areas (e.g., on a map that shows elevations, surrounding landforms, etc.) and the exact acreage of each impact so identified. - b.
+The condition of the wetland vegetation in and around the poles shall be documented prior to repair activities.
+The extent of impacts to the vegetation shall be assessed and documented after completion of the removal activities.
+A detailed site plan of the wetland impact area that delineates all impact areas, and shows the exact acreage of each impact so identified, shall be depicted on a map that shows elevations and surrounding landforms. - b.
 Temporary wetland impacts shall be revegetated at a 1:1 ratio.
 If the post construction survey identifies that permanent wetland impacts have occurred, a permit amendment is required to address the identified impacts.
 Mitigation shall be provided for any identified permanent wetland impacts at a ratio of not less than 4:1. - c.
-The following goals, objectives, and performance standards for the mitigation site: - Provisions for the full restoration of all wetland impacts that are identified as temporary.
+The following goals, objectives, and performance standards for the mitigation site: - 1.
+Provisions for the full restoration of all wetland impacts that are identified as temporary.
 Restoration of temporarily impacted areas shall include at a minimum, restoration of before-impact elevations, restoration of before-impact hydrology, removal of all non-native plant species, and replanting with locally collected native wetland plant species. - 2.
 Success criteria and final performance monitoring shall provide at least a 90% coverage of areas disturbed by construction activities in 1 year. - 3.
 The final design and construction methods that will be used to ensure the restoration sites achieve the defined goals, objectives, and performance standards. - 4.
 Provisions for submittal, within 30 days of completion of initial restoration work, of post-restoration plans demonstrating that the restoration sites have been established in accordance with the approved design and construction methods.

-The permittee shall undertake development in accordance with the approved final plans.
-Any proposed changes to the approved final plans shall be reported to the Executive Director.
-No changes to the approved final plans shall occur without a Coastal Commission-approved amendment to this coastal development permit unless the Executive Director determines that no amendment is legally required.
+The permittee shall undertake development in accordance with the approved mitigation program.
+Any proposed changes to the approved mitigation program shall be reported to the Executive Director.
+No changes to the approved mitigation program shall occur without a Coastal Commission-approved amendment to this coastal development permit unless the Executive Director determines that no amendment is legally required.